SumoLogic/sumologic-documentation/docs/platform-services/automation-service/about-automation-service.md

 ## Where you can run automations

 You can use the Automation Service to run automations for the following:
 * **Cloud SIEM**.
-Use the [Automation Service with Cloud SIEM](/docs/cse/automation/about-automation-service-and-cloud-siem) to create notifications and add enrichments for Insights and Entities, speeding the time to respond to security incidents.
+Use the [Automation Service with Cloud SIEM](/docs/cse/automation/about-automation-service-and-cloud-siem) to respond to security incidents.
+* **Monitors**.
+Use [playbooks in monitors](/docs/alerts/monitors/use-playbooks-with-monitors) to run in an automated workflow in response to an alert.

 ## Automation Service UI